 Flying FPV at night can be the answer to the cold winter with the days growing shorter.
-Getting bored of flying micro drones and tiny whoop?
-Let’s get out and fly our racing drone in the dark :)
+Getting bored of flying tiny whoop indoor?
+Let’s find out which camera is best for low light and night flying :)

-And through our low flight capable FPV camera, we can see a lot better without using any additional light source.
+And through our low light capable FPV cameras, we could see a lot better without additional light sources.

 However, unless you are lucky enough to have a clear sky and a full moon, or some street lights nearby, your camera might still struggle a bit to give you a clear image.

 Enhance Low Light Visibility – DIY IR Torch!

 The less light you have, the worse the processed image will be.
 In very dark environment, your image can look noisy and blurry, which is hard to discern anything in the footage you see and fly with that.